The History Of Indonesian Food In Caribbean Cuisine

 Soto Betawi Traditional Indonesian Beef Soup.

-Dive into a cozy bowl of soto, a hearty soup made with meat, vegetables, spices, and broth.
-Soto recipes vary greatly, and chefs often hold their secret family spice combinations close to their heart.
-If comfort is what you crave, dig into a steamy bowl of soto ayam made with shredded chicken, boiled egg, fresh cabbage, scallion, a squeeze of lime, ginger, and fried onions.
-Soto betawi is made with beef and potatoes stewed with coconut milk, kaffir lime leaves, garlic, ginger, chiles, scallions, and a dash of sweet soy sauce.
-No matter what variation youv go for, this soup will warm you to your core.
+Don’t forget to dig into a steamy bowl of soto ayam made with shredded chicken, boiled egg, fresh cabbage, scallions, a squeeze of lime, ginger, and fried onions.
+Soto betawi is made with beef and potatoes stewed with coconut milk, kaffir lime leaves, garlic, ginger chiles, scallions, and a dash of sweet soy sauce.

 Indonesian Nasi Goreng for Breakfast